Screensaver Operations for Windows

 ================

-You can set DEFAULT settings for all users on a machine by creating registry values under HKEY_LOCAL_MACHINE (HKLM).
+-You can set DEFAULT settings for all users on a machine by creating registry values under HKEY_LOCAL_MACHINE.

--Use scripts or Group Policy Preferences to push out settings to your computers.
+-Use scripts, Group Policy Preferences, or the included ADMX files to push out settings to your computers.

 =====================================================